Omololaomotalade/cypressLogInScript/README.md

-Great job publishing your test!
-Here's a sample `README.md` you can use or adapt for your Cypress login script repository:

----

 # Cypress Login Test (Positive Scenario)

 This project contains an automated test written in [Cypress](https://www.cypress.io/) to verify the login functionality of a web application using valid credentials.